Pulitzer Prize-Winning Composer George Walker ’41 dies at 96

 Apart from Mother’s love of hymns and Father’s self-taught piano skills, the Walker household wasn’t an especially musical one until the family’s five-year-old son began tinkering at the keyboard of the piano they had placed in the parlor of their Washington, D.C., home.

-Soon, the boy’s playing led to nightly accompaniment to Mother’s singing.
+Soon, the boy’s playing led to nightly accompaniment to his mother’s singing.
 Before long, it led to much more.

 The young man was George Theophilus Walker, whose prodigious achievements in youth led him to Oberlin Conservatory when he was barely a teenager.
 From there he crafted a remarkable career as a pianist, composer, and teacher, winning the Pulitzer Prize for Music in 1996—the first African American to do so—and earning adulation from countless musicians who followed in his path, among them Alvin Singleton, Courtney Bryan ’04, and Anthony Davis.